 - Teaching & Advising Vision: Improve current teaching and advising activities to promote preparation for ABS undergraduate and graduate students in using applied genomic technologies.
 We will enhance economic development through developing food animal careers for pre-veterinary students and graduate students.
 We will educate non-traditional graduate students in the biomedical and animal health industry within our areas of expertise to increase their innovation, entrepreneurial, and leadership skills to enhance the economic development of livestock/food systems.

 - Veterinary Extension Vision: South Dakota veterinarians, livestock producers, and citizens will be the best-equipped in the world with information regarding animal health and zoonotic disease.

 Our guiding values are in line with the long-standing traditions of the land-grant university system, yet are still relative when serving stakeholders today and in the future.
-The following are modified and adapted from the SDSU College of Agriculture and Biological Sciences strategic plan:
+The following are modified and adapted from the SDSU College of Agriculture, Food and Environmental Sciences strategic plan:

 - Integrity, honesty and respect will be a foremost component in all activities at all times

 - Professional service will be excellent, timely, useful and relevant